 To complete the game, the player must try to get the highest possible score.
 The playing field is organized with 144 tiles.
 Each of the 36 tile designs appears an average of 4 times, allowing you to make 2 pairs of each.
 Some tiles may show fewer matches while other tiles show greater, but they will always be in even increments so pairs can be made.

 The site focus itself on solitaire games, it is playable both on mobile phones and desktop computers.
 You can also try other free collections of browser-based games such as Free Online Games, Match 3, Zuma Ball, Free Hidden Object, and Tennis.

-Solitaire.org is completely non-subscription, ad-free, no pesky glaring pop-ups on every game you choose, play anytime, have fun you want on any given day.
+Solitaire.org is completely non-subscription, ad-free, with no pesky glaring pop-ups on every game you choose, play anytime, and have the fun you want on any given day.

 Lastly, since most of the games mentioned are classic hits, I’m looking forward to more games be added soon to their collections.

 How about a remake of family computer games? like Contra Force, Salamander (LifeForce), Gradius, and the hard-to-find retro Starwars game?

 Plus, can they add a feature wherein players or users like me can save their game progress without losing points?
 I would love that on top of my wishlist soon.